 What makes MCC's Occupational Therapy Assistant AAS program better than or distinct from similar programs at other institutions?

-MCC's OTA program was awarded accreditation by the Accreditation Council for Occupational Therapy Education (ACOTE) in August 2013 for 5 years.
+MCC's OTA program continues to be awarded accreditation by the Accreditation Council for Occupational Therapy Education (ACOTE).

 What job opportunities are available to someone with an Occupational Therapy Assistant AAS?